 - *

-- * @param d The double
+- * @param d The double to be printed

 - * @see java.lang.Double#toString(double)